Hamilton-Oshawa Port Authority: Cruise ships

+Great Lakes maritime trade

 The Port of Hamilton is the primary commercial port in the Golden Horseshoe.
 In 2017 the Golden Horseshoe's other federally governed commercial ports handled less than 3 million tonnes combined as the Port of Toronto handled 2,172,750 tonnes of cargo while the Port of Oshawa handled 408,567 tonnes.
 By tonnage Hamilton and Oshawa combined are about 6 times the size of the Port of Toronto.
 Hamilton is also the busiest port in Ontario and the 7th busiest port on the Great Lakes.
 In 2017 Hamilton was also the 7th busiest Canadian port authority behind Vancouver, Montreal, Saint John, Quebec City, Prince Rupert and Sept-Iles.

 Like many major Great Lakes ports Hamilton is a bulk and breakbulk port.
 It imports/exports large project cargo components such as windmill blades and handles salt, agri-food commodities, fertilizers, fuels and assorted inputs and finished product for the steel industry.
 In comparison to the Port of Thunder Bay, Ontario's second busiest port, Hamilton is much more reliant on the steel industry than Thunder Bay which relies on agricultural commodities from the Prairies.
 In 2018 approximately 60% of Hamilton's tonnage was steel industry inputs and products and 85% of Thunder Bay's tonnage was Prairie grains.

 As a freshwater, regional port still largely dominated by one industry, Hamilton does not rank with major North American ports such as Houston, Long Beach–Los Angeles, Vancouver, New York–New Jersey, the southern Mississippi River ports and even major inland ports like the Twin Ports in Duluth.
-In 2017 it was just outside the top 50 busiest ports on the continent.
+In 2017 it had a similar volume to the smallest of the top 50 busiest ports in the United States.